MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sma-2016.md

 ## Prerequisites

 - Review the [system requirements](../sma/system-requirements-sma.md) to determine support requirements for SMA 2016.
 - Perform a full backup of the SMA database as a precaution.
-This is a standard SQL Server database, and you can use standard tools and processes for [back up SQL Server](/sql/relational-databases/backup-restore/back-up-and-restore-of-sql-server-databases).
+This is a standard SQL Server database, and you can use standard tools and processes for [backing up SQL Server](/sql/relational-databases/backup-restore/back-up-and-restore-of-sql-server-databases).

 ## Upgrade